uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 ### Logic / Design
-Instead of using the modules from previous parts, a statements logic approach will be used.
+Instead of reusing the earlier modules, this part implements the design directly with behavioral Verilog (using conditional statements).

 *Figure 6.1 — Statements logic*

 <img src="IMG/Part_VI_StatementLogic.png" width="150">

-Using the logic from the excercice, a new set of reg variables are declared to operate them.
-When adding the digits form the BCD numbers independently, a comparison needs to be made to determin if the value is haigher than 9.
-If true, the first digit will result of an addiional 6 to be accurate.
+Using the logic give in the excercice, a new set of reg variables are declared to operate them.
+When adding the digits form the BCD numbers independently, a comparison checks if the digit is >9.
+If so, 6 is added to the value to ensure a valid BCD representation.
 And the carry out will be added to the second digit operation.
 Then the operation results will be displayed in the 7-segment displays.
 In this case, a constant of 50 will be used to demonstrate the funcitolanlity and again, the 'CheckBCD' module will indicate if the input number is higher than 99.

 With the RTL Viewer, it can be stablished that the logic from this part matches the one from previous parts, consecuently the functionality will remain the same.